Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 Eye Sunburn

-Overexposure to ultraviolet (UV) light from the sun’s rays can lead to a corneal sunburn.
-This condition is also known as photokeratitis.
+Overexposure to ultraviolet (UV) light from the sun’s rays can lead to photokeratitis, also known as corneal sunburn.
 Other symptoms include:

 - Light sensitivity